 Naoyuki Soyamax: Deep Encounters

-For Okinawa-based live painter and calligraphy artist Naoyuki Soyamax, the fundamental value of his art, and for that matter all of art, lies not its aesthetics, but in its ability to express the unseen, the energy and essence of the people he meets.
+For Okinawa-based live painter and calligraphy artist Naoyuki Soyamax, the fundamental value of his art, and for that matter all of art, lies not in its aesthetics, but in its ability to express the unseen, the energy and essence of the people he meets.
 We met with the artist on the streets of Naha to talk about his practice.

 Cotonoha How did you get started in calligraphy?